New Jersey Criminal Defense Attorneys

 Former prosecutors with 30+ years of criminal trial experience

 Trial isn’t always necessary, but 30+ years of experience securing dismissals in court urge us to take that posture toward every criminal case.
-This approach expands your options and gives you confidence in navigating the court process.732-303-7857 We’ll review your case at no charge to you.
+This approach expands your legal options and gives you confidence in navigating the criminal court process in New Jersey.732-333-3011 We’ll review your case at no charge to you.

 On This Page

 It’s not about the years; it’s about the mileage.